Wild Parsnip

 ID Characteristics

-General: Wild Parsnip is a stout, aromatic biennial or short-lived perennial, member of the carrot family (apiaceae).
+General: Wild parsnip is a stout, aromatic biennial or short-lived perennial, member of the carrot family (Apiaceae).

 Similar Species